codekaust/codekaust.github.io/_posts/2019-1-19-Life_Paper #3.md

 * Time blocking for each day - Follow concepts of *Deep Work* and *Pareto Principle* in everyday plans.
 * Record time with Toggl.
 * Make entries for *Life Paper #5* everyday.
 * Read *The Catcher in the Rye* or play Guitar for leisure.
-(Avoid youtube or other internet based entertainment)
+(Avoid YouTube or other internet based entertainment)